caseybreen/censocdev/README.md

 - `01_create_bunmd_v2` — construct the BUNMD
 - `02_create_censoc_v2_1`— create both the CenSoc-DMF and CenSoc-Numident files
 - `03_create_demo_files_v2_1`— create the CenSoc-DMF and CenSoc-Numident demo files
-- `04_create_enlistment_records_v2` — create a cleaned and harmonized version of the military enlistment records and link to the 1940 Census / mortality records [In progress]
+- `04_create_enlistment_records_v2` — create a cleaned and harmonized version of the military enlistment records and link to the 1940 Census / mortality records [in progress]
 - `05_create_censoc_codebooks` — create the codebooks for all CenSoc datasets
-- `06_website_vignettes`— All CenSoc website vignettes (.Rmd files and
+- `06_website_vignettes`— all CenSoc website vignettes (.Rmd files and
 - `07_replication_assess_match_quality` — replication code for the assess match quality
-- `08_track_censoc_users` — Code to keep track of  the number of total CenSoc users
+- `08_track_censoc_users` — code to keep track of the number of new and total CenSoc users

 Contributors: